-Simple Green easily eliminates stain-causing spills and splatters, greasy drippings and more with a powerful yet non-toxic and non-abrasive formula that's safe even for delicate fabrics, and can even be used in carpet cleaning machines.
+Simple Green easily eliminates stain-causing spills and splatters, greasy drippings and more with a powerful, non-abrasive formula that's safe even for delicate fabrics, and can even be used in carpet cleaning machines.

 Here are the 10 Worst Thanksgiving Stains, with tips on how to clean them all!